muratk3n/thirdwave/en/README.md

 ---

-"China is responsible for more than 27% of total global emissions, a new study says.
+CNBC: "China is responsible for more than 27% of total global emissions, a new study says.
 The U.S. accounts for 11% of the global total"

 ---

-"Negative reviews of TikTok on Glassdoor are putting some people off joining the company"
+CNBC: "Negative reviews of TikTok on Glassdoor are putting some people off joining the company"

 ---